meep-morp/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    The DOM is the document object model that the browser contructs from HTML.

 2. What is an event?
+    An event is something that happens to the webpage such as loading, a click, a keypress, ect.

 3. What is an event listener?
+    The browser listens  for an event and executes a function

 4. Why would we convert a NodeList into an Array?
+    A nodelist can only use forEach and not any other higher-order functions.

 5. What is a component?
+    Reusable code.

 ### Git Set up